 Anna was hanging out with kids at school who caused her to question herself.
 Feeling heightened anxiety, Anna began to distance herself from her family.
 Although she was unable to see it at the moment, her friends were having a negative influence on her self-esteem, happiness, and connection with the people she cared most about.
 Through weekly meetings with Lucinda, Anna explored specific healthy habits alongside mindset tools.
 Lucinda provided a space for Anna to talk through her feelings and how she might shift the negative influences on her life.
 Two months later, Anna was able to distance herself from these friends while re-focusing her attention on the personal goals and activities that fill her up.
 Anna's parents were grateful for the sense of calm they witnessed in Anna following her meeting with Lucinda, something they had not seen in a long time.
 They were thrilled to see Anna redirect her attention to the things that make her feel like her best self.

-The story behind this mentorship program:
+The story behind Giddy by Nature mentorship program:

 Growing up, I had learning differences.
 I started retreating in the classroom and dreading school.
 I became unsure of myself and in my abilities until I went to a school that addressed the ways that I learned differently.
 Through addressing and acknowledging my learning style at a young age, I was able to excel in the school setting thereafter and, more importantly, feel more myself and content with outside-the-box learning styles.